-You can set this as a common registry entry, so that the same behavior occurs across all agents, and you can override the common behavior by setting an overriding registry entry for any individual agent if required.
-By default, this preference is set so that all agents check the CRL.
+You can set this as a common registry entry, so that the same behavior occurs across all components, and you can override the common behavior by setting an overriding registry entry for any individual component if required.
+By default, this preference is set so that all components check the CRL.